DevExpress-Examples/asp-net-web-forms-scheduler-drag-and-drop-appointment-from-external-control/Readme.md

 # Scheduler for ASP.NET Web Forms - How to drag-and-drop an appointment from an external control

 This example demonstrates how to drag and drop an item from an external control ([ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) in this example) to the [ASPxScheduler](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxScheduler.ASPxScheduler) area to create an appointment.
-An appointment is created in a time cell to which a corresponding grid item is dropped.
+An appointment is created in a time cell in which a corresponding grid item is dropped.

 ![](drag-item-from-grid-to-scheduler.png)